Constitution of The Rochester Engineering Society

 ARTICLE IV.
 MEETINGS

 Section 2.
+Board Meetings.
 The Board may call other meetings at its discretion.
 The members shall be given a least 20 days' notice of any special meeting and of its purpose.

 Section 3.
-A special meeting of RES may be called by petition, signed by at least 25 voting members.
+Special Meetings.
+A special meeting of RES may be called by petition, signed by at least one-fifth of the entire board.
 Such a petition must be filed with the Executive Director, or the officers if there is not an appointed Executive Director, at least 30 days before the proposed date of the meeting being called.

 Section 5.
 Robert's Rules of Order shall govern the conduct of all Board meetings of RES.